chavinci-chain/docs-chavinci/docs/developer/node/manually-setup.md

 Welcome to the guide on setting up a node for the Chavinci Network.
 This step-by-step tutorial will walk you through the process of deploying your node on a server using Digital Ocean as an example.
 However, these steps are generally applicable to any server provider you choose.

 ## __Hardware and OS Requirements__
-Avalanche is an incredibly lightweight protocol, so nodes can run on commodity hardware.
+Chavinci is an incredibly lightweight protocol, so nodes can run on commodity hardware.
 Note that as network usage increases, hardware requirements may change.

 * CPU: Equivalent of 2 CPU
 * RAM: 2 GB
-* Storage: 500 GB SSD
+* Storage: 20-40 GB SSD

 ## __Prerequisites__
 We recommend supported operating systems: